Interesting, useful, mostly digital resources for thinking about food & foodways.

 The Oxford Symposium on Food and Cookery.
 The original food studies community; their annual conference is a legit symposium with lots of incredible food and excellent wine.
 The American Friends of the Symposium generously funded my research and attendance at the conference last summer and let’s just say I hope to be a regular attendee.
 The website is worth checking out in particular because many of the published proceedings of past conferences are available to download as pdfs.

 Society for the Anthropology of Food and Nutrition blog.
-An excellent blog, frequently updated, with all kinds of info, from links to what you should be reading about to interviews about food studies pedagogy to announcements about grants and awards.
+Frequently updated, with all kinds of useful info from links to what you should be reading about to interviews about food studies pedagogy to announcements about grants and awards.

 Association for the Study of Food and Society.
 The primary North American academic association for (you guessed it) the study of food and society.
-The journal (which is behind a paywall) is where the really good stuff is, but the website has links to some good food studies resources, including a list of food studies programs at universities around the world and new books in food studies.
+The journal is behind a paywall, but the website has links to some good food studies resources, including a list of food studies programs at universities around the world and new books in food studies.